 To justify this definition, Oates references Schmidt’s 2006 paper, Curriculum coherence and national control of education.

 But in this paper, Schmidt specifically denies that curriculum coherence is principally about the alignment of instruments.
 “Most of the studies”, he says, “have defined curriculum coherence as ‘alignment’.
 This is an important criterion, but we argue that…it is not a sufficient one”.
 You might say that Schmidt is allowing that alignment is at least part of the story – but this would over-interpret Schmidt’s begrudging concession that alignment is “an important criterion”.
 At best, I think that he is suggesting that alignment is a necessary precondition of any discussion about curriculum because in the absence of any clear statement of educational objectives, those objectives can be inferred by observing what people are actually doing.
 If you visit a rifle range and cannot see what the targets are, you might lean over someone’s shoulder, look along their sites, and see what they are aiming at.
 In that way, educational objectives might be inferred by looking at textbooks, on the assumption that the two are aligned.
-If you read the whole of this paper, which is the one that is always cited by Oates and his followers, you will understand that it is not concerned to define what curriculum coherence is, but only to ask whether central state control is necessary in order to achieve it.
+If you read the whole of this paper, which is the one that is always cited by Oates and those he has influenced, you will understand that it is not concerned to define what curriculum coherence is, but only to ask whether central state control is necessary in order to achieve it.
 In this sense, Oates is referencing the wrong paper.
 It is not in the 2006 paper that Schmidt gives his account of curriculum coherence, but in two earlier papers.

 In his 2002 A coherent curriculum, Schmidt explicitly defines “standards and curricula as coherent if they are articulated as a sequence of topics and performances that are logical and reflect the sequential or hierarchical nature of the content”; and he makes clear that he is not using coherence to mean alignment by referring to the issue of alignment separately, complaining, for example, that “American students and teachers are greatly disadvantaged by our country’s lack of a common, coherent curriculum and